 There is consensus within key stakeholder groups, nationally and internationally, that solutions for accessing combination treatments need to be quickly found for the benefit of patient outcomes, now and in the future.

 In partnership with experts from academia, clinical and patient communities, and with advice from experts from NICE & the NHS, Takeda has developed two Whitepapers setting out a proposed solution for improving access to combination treatments; the Value Attribution Framework and the Voluntary Arbitration Framework.

 The Whitepapers can be accessed via the links below.
-The Value Attribution Framework describes an economic methodology to attribute value to each treatment within a combination.
+An Attribution of Value Framework describes an economic methodology to attribute value to each treatment within a combination.
 The Voluntary Arbitration Framework, proposes a standard operating procedure to support compliant dialogue between pharmaceutical companies on combination treatments.

 The proposed solution aims to contribute to the options being explored by other stakeholders to find transactable and implementable solutions that align with current NICE appraisal and NHS England commercial methods.
 We are passionate about working in partnership to find a solution that ensures patients can benefit from the potential of combination treatments as quickly as possible.

 We welcome feedback, critique, and debate, of this solution so that we are able represent perspectives from all stakeholders.

 Please contact the team via: [email protected]